sschwindt/tke-calculator/docs/index.rst

 .. note::

     Alternatively, create a new conda environment to install the three libraries for this application.
-However, creating a new environment may eat up a lot of disk space and installing the Python-omnipresent libraries NumPy, Openpyxl, Pandas, and Maplotlib in the **base** environment does not hurt.
+However, creating a new environment may eat up a lot of disk space, and installing the Python-omnipresent libraries NumPy, Openpyxl, Pandas, and Maplotlib in the **base** environment does not hurt.

 Download tke-analyst Code
 -------------------------